avasharafi/Semantic-Data-Web/notebooks/README.md

 Contains .ipynb version of dashboard which you can save the whole folder locally and run the dashboard locally on your machine either in Jupyter Notebook or with voila.

+To run the dashboard locally,
+- first install dependencies:
+- - cd to the directory where requirements.txt is located
+- - pip install -r requirements.txt

 To run with voila,
 - Install voila:
 If you use conda, you can install it with: